-Rev. Lori Esslinger served as part-time interim Associate Pastor from November, 2002 until December, 2003.
+Rev. Lori Esslinger served as part-time Interim Associate Pastor from November, 2002 until December, 2003.
 After St. John’s, she served as part-time Director of Christian Education at Faith Presbyterian Church in Emmaus, Pa.
 She is now pastor of Old Zionsville UCC in Old Zionsville, Pa.
-At the same time, Pastor George Bahner also assisted part time with visitations, communications and worship leadership during that time.
-We celebrated his 40th year in ministry here in June, 2003.
-George served as an interim pastor in a number of UCC churches until he passed away on January 30, 2014 at age 76.

-On January 4, 2004, Rev. Ryan W. Henderson from Monson UCC in Monson, Maine was elected our 8th Associate Pastor.
+On January 4, 2004, Rev. Ryan W. Henderson from Monson UCC in Monson, Maine was elected our 9th Associate Pastor.
 Ryan introduced St. John’s to new technologies, fairly-traded coffee, our Prayer Shawl Ministry, Mission Trips, his special style of prayers, and helped lead our congregation with his humor and youthful spirit.
 Ryan served for about 10 years until he was called to be Associate Conference Minister for Youth, Young Adults & Emerging Ministries for the UCC New York Conference in 2013.
 His title now is Associate Conference Minister for Communication and Online Community.

 St. John’s Ministers of Christian Education

-In 1969 the Rev. Evelyn M. Deardorff became the first part-time Director of Children’s Ministry, serving until April 29, 1973 when she left to become an area minister in Christian Education for the PSEC.
+In 1969 the Rev. Evelyn M. Deardorff from Worcester became the first part-time Director of Children’s Ministry, serving until April 29, 1973 when she left to become an area minister in Christian Education for the PSEC.

 Rev. Bernie Dunphy-Linnartz became the second Minister of Christian Education starting on August 18, 1974 and was installed on Christian Education Sunday, September 22, 1974.
 A graduate of Elmhurst College and Eden Seminary, he was ordained in 1971 and served as Minister of Christian Education at Westminster Presbyterian Church of Springfield, IL. before his call to St. John’s in May, 1974.